TS Filler Tool

 Connect an Input

-The TS Filler tool requires a Designer data stream that has a column containing date or date-time values.
+The TS Filler tool requires a Designer data stream that has a column that contains date or date-time values.

 Configure the Tool